Benchwise/benchwise/USAGE_GUIDE.md

 export GOOGLE_API_KEY="your_google_key"
 ```

-### BenchWise API Configuration
+### Benchwise API Configuration

-Connect to the BenchWise platform for result sharing and collaboration:
+Connect to the Benchwise platform for result sharing and collaboration:

 ```python
 from benchwise import configure_benchwise